 These are presented on this page: stages

-The question of scopes is essential since this is what determines the framework of the GHG inventory.
+The question of boundaries is essential since this is what determines the framework of the GHG assessment.
 What installations or buildings are to be taken into account?
 How far to go with the data collection?

 General principle (ref.: ISO 14 064-1 standard)

-The implementation of an Organization GHG inventory requires the definition of the organizational scope of the study: "What installations are concerned by my study?"
+The implementation of an Organization GHG assessment requires the definition of the organizational boundary of the study: "What installations are concerned by my study?"
 The organization, whatever the complexity of its structure, may in fact be responsible for, control or be involved in the activities of different installations.
 Any installation may include one or more GHG sinks and/or sources.

-Once this organizational scope is determined, the organization must define its operational scope: "What are the sources generating emissions within my organizational scope?"
+Once this organizational boundary is determined, the organization must define its reporting boundary: "What are the sources generating emissions within my organizational boundary?"